Aiwass

-The dictation
+Dictation

 According to Crowley, Aiwass first appeared during the Three Days of the writing of Liber al vel Legis.
 His first and only identification as such is in Chapter I: "Behold! it is revealed by Aiwass the minister of Hoor-paar-kraat" (AL I:7).

 Hoor-paar-kraat (Egyptian: Har-pa-khered) is more commonly referred to by the Greek transliteration Harpocrates, meaning "Horus the Child", whom Crowley considered to be the central deity within the Thelemic cosmology (see Æon of Horus).
 However, Harpocrates also represents the Higher Self, the Holy Guardian Angel.

 Crowley described the encounter in detail in his 1936 book The Equinox of the Gods, saying:

-In the later-written Liber 418, the voice of the 8th Aethyr says "my name is called Aiwass," and "in The Book of the Law did I write the secrets of truth that are like unto a star and a snake and a sword."
+In the later-written Liber 418, the voice of the 8th Aethyr says "my name is called Aiwass", and "in The Book of the Law did I write the secrets of truth that are like unto a star and a snake and a sword."
 Crowley says this later manifestation took the form of a pyramid of light.